cachethq/cachet/README.md

 **Currently in development.
 Things may change or break until a solid release has been announced.** Please feel free to contribute!

+# Features

+- Create, edit and delete components.
+- Log incidents.
+- Override status page colors.
+- Apply a custom stylesheet to the status page.

 # Installation

 See the [INSTALL.md](/INSTALL.md) document for more information.
 If you'd like to add more documentation, please create a Pull Request, I'd be happy to merge!